-It is common knowledge that the Cold War fueled the space race between the United States and the Soviet Union.
+It is common knowledge that during the Cold War, international competition between the United States and the Soviet Union fueled space exploration.
 Less known, perhaps, is that the rocket technology powering the space race was largely born out of World War II.
 One of the most important rocket engineers who helped NASA reach the Moon was a former Nazi named Wernher von Braun.

 We spoke with Dr. Michael Neufeld, Senior Curator in the Space History Department at the Smithsonian’s National Air and Space Museum.
 He wrote the definitive biography of von Braun and recently wrote Spaceflight: A Concise History.
 We asked Dr. Neufeld about von Braun, the relationship between military and space technology, and space history.